m5stack/M5Stack-nesemu/README.rst

 ESP32-NESEMU, a Nintendo Entertainment System emulator for the ESP32
 ====================================================================

 This is a quick and dirty port of Nofrendo, a Nintendo Entertainment System emulator.
-It lacks sound, but can emulate a NES at close to full speed, albeit with some framedrop due to the way the display is driven.
+It has basic sound support, but can emulate a NES at close to full speed, albeit with some framedrop due to the way the display is driven.

 Warning
 -------